 If possible, deceased members who were endowed are buried or cremated in temple clothing.
 The body of a woman may be dressed by her husband or by an endowed female family member.
 If a family member is not available or would prefer not to do the dressing, the bishop may ask the Relief Society president to invite an endowed sister to dress the body or oversee the dressing.
 For more information, see 38.5.8.

 Relief Society and elders quorum presidencies, ministering brothers and sisters, and others continue to offer comfort and assistance after the funeral.

 Members of Relief Society have a responsibility to invite all to receive the blessings of the gospel of Jesus Christ (see Mosiah 18:9).
 They do this by sharing the gospel, strengthening new members, and reaching out to those who are less active.

 In presidency and Relief Society meetings, the Relief Society presidency discusses ways the sisters can invite all to receive the blessings of the gospel.

-The assigned member of the Relief Society presidency participates in brief, informal discussions to coordinate inviting all to receive the blessings of the gospel.
-These discussions are held weekly.
-They are led by the assigned member of the elders quorum presidency and the ward mission leader (if called).
+The assigned member of the Relief Society presidency participates in coordination meetings to coordinate inviting all to receive the blessings of the gospel.
+The ward mission leader, who may be a member of the elders quorum presidency, leads weekly coordination meetings.
+The purpose of these meetings is to coordinate inviting all to receive the blessings of the gospel.
 They also include ward missionaries, an assistant in the priests quorum, a presidency member of the oldest Young Women class, and full-time missionaries.

 Members of Relief Society support members in uniting families for eternity.
 This includes: